Deal to Advance Stalled Sports Betting Bill Still Possible

 Kansas’ deal also includes language that would allow revenue from sports betting to be used to lure professional teams to the state.
 The Chiefs, St. Louis Cardinals and St. Louis Blues have voiced their support for sports betting to Missouri legislators this year.

-Iden believes all parties involved in the Missouri sports betting debate know full well what’s at stake if they fail to pass HB 2502, whether at the 21% tax rate proposed by the Senate’s bill or at the House’s 12% rate.
+Iden believes all parties involved in the sports betting debate know full well what’s at stake if they fail to pass HB 2502, whether at the 21% tax rate proposed by the Senate’s bill or at the House’s 12% rate.

 “Gaming is a complex issue in every state, and my experience has taught me that many of these deals come together in the final days, sometimes hours of session,” Iden added.“These two states are highly competitive, so I am not counting Missouri out for the year, until the clock runs out.”